turtl/fdroid/app/assets/www/app/README.md

 ```

 Running `make` here generates all the assets for the project and it's now ready
-to be run by any webserver (just make sure all requests are send to index.html,
+to be run by any webserver (just make sure all requests are sent to `index.html`,
-see the .htaccess file for reference).
+see the `.htaccess` file for reference).